-If you just have a very temporary money problem then a DRO is unlikely to be your best option.
-It gets rid of your debts after a year, but it will remain on your credit file for six years from when it begins – this is a downside that is well worth paying if you have a difficult long term debt problem, but not for a short-term difficulty.
+With a short-term money problem, a DRO is unlikely to be your best option.
+It gets rid of your debts after a year, but it will have a very bad effect on your credit file for six years from when it begins.
+This downside is well worth it if you have a larger debt problem, but not for a short-term difficulty.

 How to set up a DRO

 Who to talk to

 Citizens Advice sets up more DROs than any other advice agency.
 They can also help if you have problems with priority debts such as rent arrears.

 After the debt adviser decides that a DRO is a suitable option for you and talked you through the details, you will usually be sent an application pack to complete.

 Your adviser does all the necessary checks before submitting your application.
 This can take two or three months sometimes.
 Your adviser may set up a Breathing Space for you during this time so you don’t get hassle from creditors.